brkysever/TimeBook/Readme.md

 A small app that calculates how many days you will finish a book.

-[The source I get help with making the stopwatch] (https://code-boxx.com/simple-javascript-stopwatch/)
+[The source](https://code-boxx.com/simple-javascript-stopwatch/) I get help with making the stopwatch.